 A Personal Trainer Is . . .

-A personal trainer is someone who has the knowledge to varying degrees of physical fitness.
+A personal trainer is someone who has knowledge of varying degrees of physical fitness.
 They help motivate clients by helping them define their fitness goals and providing feedback on their progress.

 Personal trainers also work with clients in private sessions and introduce them to new exercises.
 A good trainer measures their client’s strengths and weaknesses with fitness assessments.
 A fitness trainer boosts morale, offers encouragement and support, and helps keep exercise fun.
 Personal trainers may also provide nutritional education and help their clients with meal planning.